 FHWA has issued a NEPA decision for the Project.
-A copy of the Programmatic Categorical Exclusion (PCE) dated July 18, 2016 is included in the RFP Information Package.
-VDOT has also completed preliminary document re-evaluations for Right-of-Way (RW) Authorization (EQ-201) dated August 24, 2016; Plans, Specifications and Estimates (PS&E) Authorization (EQ-200) dated August 24, 2016, and a preliminary Environmental Certification/Commitments Checklist (EQ-103) dated August 24, 2016, which are included in the RFP Information Package.
+A copy of the Programmatic Categorical Exclusion (PCE) dated July 18, 2016 (for I-95 Safety Improvements at Route 3 and Option 1 if authorized) is included in the RFP Information Package.
+VDOT has also completed preliminary document re-evaluations (for I-95 Safety Improvements at Route 3 and Option 1 if authorized) for Right-of-Way (RW) Authorization (EQ-201) dated August 24, 2016; Plans,

+Specifications and Estimates (PS&E) Authorization (EQ-200) dated August 24, 2016, and a preliminary Environmental Certification/Commitments Checklist (EQ-103) dated August 24, 2016, which are included in the RFP Information Package.